wilsonhou/wilsonhou/README.md

 ### Hey!
 I'm Wilson 👋🏻

-⚒️ I'm building [✨lowercase.club✨](https://lowercase.club) for those who hate ordinary.
+⚒️ I'm building [✨lowercase.club✨](https://lowercase.club) to rethink how dev and design should be.

 ![Screenshot of lowercase.club.](https://utfs.io/f/a7fccae9-44d2-4762-b1dd-e88de68e0004-dfigui.png)